RippeLab/RRMM/README.md

 # Subclone specific microenvironmental impact and drug responses in refractory multiple myeloma revealed by single cell transcriptomics

-Nextflow pipelines and R code for scRNA-seq analysis of relapsed and refractory multiple myeloma samples Folders contain scripts to create figures and a pipeline to process the raw data.
+Nextflow pipelines and R code for scRNA-seq analysis of relapsed and refractory multiple myeloma samples.
+Folders contain scripts to create figures and a pipeline to process the raw data.

 ## Figures: